Freddie A. Laker: Guide

 In 2012, Laker founded the software company Guide.
 He was the company's chief executive officer.
 The company has developed a visual newsreader app that uses text-to-speech and avatar technologies to convert written news and blog sources into video.
 The idea behind the company came to Laker after attending a Consumer Electronics Show in 2011.
 Unimpressed by the user experience of current Smart TVs, he was motivated to develop an app that provided a TV experience.

 In March 2013, Laker attended South by Southwest (SXSW), where Guide was selected as a finalist in the 2013 Accelerator competition.
 The next month, Laker was selected to present at The Next Web Conference Europe in Amsterdam, where Guide won the second round of the Microsoft BizSpark Startup Rally competition.

 Chameleon Collective

 In 2015, Laker founded the consulting and executive recruiting firm Chameleon Collective.
 The company specializes in providing interim executive leadership to Private Equity backed businesses.
-Chameleon Collective was formed based on the premise of creating a company that prioritizes the needs of the team over everything else, including making a profit.
-Chameleon Collective is different in that it is in service to its employees versus the typical Business Model of employees that are in service to the company.